AviatrixSystems/Docs/HowTos/troubleshooting_playbook_aviatrix_s2c_end_to_end_traffic.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

    Check Point 1: Check the firewall configuration on end device

+      * Expect to allow traffic from the public IP of Aviatrix gateway

       * Expect to allow traffic from the range which is defined in the IPSec VPN tunnel